playfulprogramming/playfulprogramming/content/blog/shell-scripting-basics/index.md

 read -p "What should the cow say? " input
 ```

-Running this will prompt the user for a line of text, and store its result in a variable named `input` - but how do we
+Running this will prompt the user for a line of text and store its result in a variable named `input` - but how do we
 use that variable in our code?

-The syntax for accessing variables in bash is to simply write their name starting with a dollar sign (`$`).
-With this,
+The syntax for accessing variables in bash is to prefix their name with a dollar sign (`$`).
+With this, variables can be
-variables can be embedded in nearly any bash command or argument - they will simply be replaced with the content of the
+embedded in nearly any bash command or argument - they will simply be replaced with the content of the variable when the
-variable when the command is run.
-With this in mind, let's rewrite our example with the if command from before...
+command is run.
+With this knowledge, let's rewrite our example of the `if` command from before...

 ```shell
 read -p "What should the cow say? " input